crystal-lang/crystal/README.md

 Crystal is a programming language with the following goals:

 * Have the same syntax as Ruby, or at least as similar as possible.
-* Never have to specify the type of a variable or method argument.
+* Statically type-checked but without having to specify the type of variables or method arguments.
 * Be able to call C code by writing bindings to it in Crystal.
 * Have compile-time evaluation and generation of code, to avoid boilerplate code.
 * Compile to efficient native code.